palasm/GettingandCleaningDataCourseProject/README.md

 The code takes for granted all the data is present in the same folder, un-compressed and without names altered.

 ### CodeBook.md
-CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.
+CodeBook.md captured the flow of the code with step by step how code works alongwith the all the variables used for read , summarize and cleanup the data.

 ### run_analysis.R
-run_analysis.R contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.
-The output of the 5th step is called new_tidy_average_data.txt, and uploaded in the course project's form.
+run_analysis.R contains the entire code base to perform the analyses described in the 5 steps in course project.
+This R program file can be launced in RStudio by just importing the file.
+Finally, the output of the 5th step is stored in a text file called new_tidy_average_data.txt.